karolszczesniakk/React-Store/README.md

 App fetches products data from https://fakestoreapi.com/

-Checkout page and navigation bar responsive design not finished yet.

-Checkout button currently saves order data in database.
+Checkout button in cart currently saves order data in database.

+Topics that are not finished yet:
+- Responsivness / styling for mobile size screens
+- Checkout page

 Tech stack:
 - TypeScript